Interstate 10 in Arizona: Papago Freeway

 From there, I-10 traverses through the communities of Goodyear, Avondale, and Tolleson, meeting with local streets and area freeways such as Loop 303 (at the former Cotton Lane interchange, exit 124) and the Loop 101 Agua Fria Freeway along the way.
 By December 2019, the simple diamond interchange with 59th Avenue (exit 138) was totally rebuilt, transforming it into the first of two junctions with the Loop 202 Ed Pastor Freeway.
 As it makes its way through Phoenix, the highway meets with I‑17 and US 60 for the first time just northwest of downtown at The Stack.

 Inner Loop

 East of The Stack, I-10 forms the north edge of downtown.
 Near 3rd Avenue, the highway enters a half-mile tunnel (0.5 mi) that runs under a park and the central branch of the City of Phoenix Library.
 Emerging past 3rd Street, the highway continues due eastward for another 2 mi before coming to another interchange for Route 51 and Loop 202 (second of three junctions with the latter), called the Mini Stack.
-At this interchange, I‑10 turns southward for about 3 mi, passing near Sky Harbor Airport and reaching the second junction with I‑17/US 60.
+At this interchange, I‑10 turns southward for about 3 mi, passing near Sky Harbor International Airport and reaching the second junction with I‑17/US 60.
 Here, I‑17 terminates as I‑10 skews eastward again.
 After this junction, the highway is cosigned with US 60.